New Game-Changer in Snow Removal Profitability

 The New Standard in Snow Removal

 The box pusher was invented more than 25 years ago.
-It revolutionized the snow removal industry at the time due to its capacity for containing and carrying snow; operators could clear more in one pass than with a standard or snow bucket.
+It revolutionized the snow removal industry at the time due to its capacity for containing and carrying snow; operators could clear more than with a standard or snow bucket.

 Over the years, this has led to what has become the greatest misconception in our industry.

-Just because you can contain more snow in one pass with a box pusher compared to any other attachment, that no longer means using a box pusher is the most efficient way to clear snow.
+Just because you can contain more snow with a box pusher compared to any other attachment, that no longer means using a box pusher is the most efficient way to clear snow.